 Avoiding oxidation and thermal degradation

-Thermal degradation or thermal cracking is the breaking of carbon - carbon bonds in the fluid molecules by heat in excess of the fluid's recommended maximum bulk temperture.
-The reaction may either stop at that point, in which case smaller molecules than previously existed are formed, or, the fragments may react with each other to form polymeric molecules larger than previously existed in the fluid.
+Thermal degradation, or thermal cracking, is the breaking of carbon - carbon bonds in the fluid molecules by heat in excess of the fluid's recommended maximum bulk temperature.
+The reaction may either stop at that point, in which case smaller molecules than previously existed are formed, or the fragments may react with each other to form polymeric molecules larger than previously existed in the fluid.

 So what to do about it?

 One important note is that not all fluids are affected the same by oxidation.
-Recognizing oxidation as a major downfall to heat transfer fluids all Duratherm fluids contain an extensive additive system to combat oxidation.
+Because oxidation is a major downfall to heat transfer fluids, all Duratherm fluids now contain an extensive additive system to combat oxidation.
 Check with your fluid supplier to ensure they have incorporated some protection in their fluid, particularly if your system is open to the atmosphere.

-Thermal Degradation happens when a fluid is heated past its recommend bulk or skin temperatures sometimes resulting in a cracking or breaking of the fluid's molecules.
-Beyond ensuring your fluid is properly spec'd for your equipment and temperature requirements there are a few things to be aware of that can contribute to thermal degradation.
+Thermal degradation happens when a fluid is heated past its recommended bulk or skin temperatures, sometimes resulting in cracking or breaking of the fluid's molecules.
+Beyond ensuring your fluid is properly matched to your equipment and temperature requirements, there are a few things to be aware of that can contribute to thermal degradation.

-- Start up and shut down.
+- Startup and shutdown.
 We commonly see systems either heated up too fast or shut down without cooling first.
-During startup, particularly with electrically heated systems its important, for a few reasons to heat the system gradually.
-This not only helps reduce the risk of thermal degradation but also ensures any moisture or vapors are vented from the system gradually without cavitating the pumps or even worse having a geyser of vapor and fluid erupting from vent points.
+During startup, particularly with electrically heated systems, it is important to heat the system gradually, for a few reasons.
+This not only helps reduce the risk of thermal degradation, but also ensures any moisture or vapors are vented from the system gradually without cavitating the pumps, or even worse, having a geyser of vapor and fluid erupting from vent points.
 Shutdown is equally important, again particularly with electrically heated systems.
-If a system is not allowed to cool before stopping fluid circulation fluid can become trapped in the heater/boiler and will likely see temperatures much higher than the fluid is rated for.
+If a system is not allowed to cool before stopping, circulation fluid can become trapped in the heater/boiler and will likely see temperatures much higher than the fluid is rated for.